 Having studied the programme, you will emerge with an understanding of legal issues not just in the legal context, but with a sound grounding in ethics, social and theoretical contexts.

-Graduates of our online distance learning programmes progress to a range of careers in Law and related legal fields, including work in local and international firms, government legal departments, other public institutions, international organisations and in academia.
+Graduates of our online distance learning programmes progress to a range of careers in Law and related legal fields, including work in:

 A minimum UK 2:1 honours degree from a UK university, or its international equivalent, in law.